Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Red cabbage.md

 **Before Mitigation**: Likelihood: 3, Severity: 3, Overall: 9

 **Mitigation**: Only demonstrators to use knives to cut cabbage, which should be done before the event starts.
 Knives to be kept concealed and out of reach for the duration of the experiment.
 Knife to be sheathed when not being used.
+There should only be one knife in the box, and the demonstrator should know where it is at all times.

 Call first aider in case of injury.